Deciding when to retire

 Work with a financial professional

-Educating yourself by reading this article is an important first step in your retirement planning process.
+Educate yourself by reading this article.
+It's important first step in your retirement planning process.
 You also may want to enlist the help of a financial professional.